Fishery Management Plan

 THE FMP FINAL ENVIRONMENTAL IMPACT STATEMENT

-The National Park Service (NPS) has announced the availability of the Final Environmental Impact Statement (EIS) for Biscayne National Park's Fishery Management Plan (FMP).
+In May of 2014, the National Park Service (NPS) announced the availability of the Final Environmental Impact Statement (EIS) for Biscayne National Park's Fishery Management Plan (FMP).
 Click here to access the plan.
 Five alternatives addressing concerns about the status and long-term conservation of the park's fisheries resources are described in the final EIS.
 The development of the alternatives and the identification of the preferred alternative were based on a combination of public input (derived from two public comment periods and two series of public meetings, and the input of the FMP Working Group), inter-agency meetings, and environmental and socioeconomic analyses.
 The alternatives are as follows:

 Public input from 2002 to the present has been essential to the development and refinement of this plan.
 The FMP draft EIS was open for public comment during a 60-day public comment period in August through October of 2009.
 The NPS received numerous comments, all of which were evaluated and many of which were incorporated into the final EIS.
 There will be further opportunities for public comment as the cooperating agencies develop specific regulations for implementation.
 Regulations implemented by the National Park Service will be open for comment through the Federal Register; those implemented by the FWC will be open for public comment through the state's rulemaking process.
 The National Park Service values the public's interest in Biscayne National Park, and we look forward to implementing this plan with your support and collaboration.